 Helping to draft Essays and SOPs

-Career Counselling – What most of you might miss out on
+Career Counselling – What Most of You Might Miss Out on

-This helps students to dig deep into their personality and understand their strengths.
+This helps students to dig deep into their personalities and understand their strengths.
 The psychometric tests are spread across various levels and each brings out a key trait of the person.
 From there, counsellors can generate a list of options that are a good fit for the students.

 Emphasis on non-academic activities

-S – Specific
+- S – Specific

-M – Measurable
+- M – Measurable

-A – Agreed upon
+- A – Agreed upon

-R – Realistic
+- R – Realistic

-T – Time-bound
+- T – Time-bound